 Product Name: Long name of the AWS product (e.g. Amazon Elastic Compute Cloud).
 Click here to learn more.

-Region: Region in which an instance exists or a usage charge occurred (e.g. US East).
+Region: Region in which an instance exists or a usage charge occurred (e.g. US East, Europe-west1, etc.).

 Resource ID: This is an identifier used by the vendor to distinguish the actual assets that are used.
 For example, this would be the instance ID of the VM, the name of the storage bucket, or an ID of the data volume.

-Service Name: A new dimension created by Cloudability that standardizes product naming conventions for AWS and Azure:
+Service Name: A new dimension created by Cloudability that standardizes product naming conventions for AWS, Azure, and GCP:

 - AWS EBS becomes its own top-level product, as opposed to being considered EC2 in the DBR file.